Back to start

 Stornorrfors

 In 2007, Vattenfall began work on improving the safety of Norrforsdammen, the dam which is adjacent to the power plant.
-The project included the construction of a new salmon ladder, the installation of a new power plant next to the salmon ladder, a new spillway and raising the dam crest on the left-hand side of the power plant.
+The project included the construction of a new spillway and raising the dam crest.
 The investment was part of Vattenfall’s objective of improving the safety of its hydro power plants to enable them to cope with what is known as a 10,000 year flood, an event which is likely to occur only once every 10,000 years and which causes extremely high water levels.

-In 2017-2018, Vattenfall continued its safety improvement work on the regulating dam, Tvärödammen, Tvärådammen and the main dam within the Stornorrfors dam area.
-This included repairing erosion protection, levelling out the dam crest and new slope filling using for instance gravel and sand.
-These measures guarantee the safety of Stornorrfors' fill dams in the long term.
+In 2017 and 2018, Vattenfall continued its safety improvement work on the regulating dam, the Tvärödammen and Tvärådammen dams, and the main dam at Stornorrfors.
+This included repairing erosion protection, levelling out the dam crest and new dam reinforcements.

-In Sweden, power companies operating hydro power stations are obliged to breed fish to compensate for the destroyed breeding grounds as a result of river regulation.
-One of Vattenfall’s largest fish-breeding plants is located in Norrfors, close to the Stornorrfors facility.
+One of Vattenfall's largest fish-breeding facilities is located in Norrfors, close to the Stornorrfors power plant.
 Every year, Vattenfall releases 80,000 salmon smolt, 20,000 sea trout and 20,000 grayling.
-In co-operation with the Vindelälven Fish Council and the Swedish University of Agricultural Sciences, Vattenfall also analyses how the passage of fish past Stornorrfors can be improved.
-Furthermore, the fundamental biological and ecological relationships in the river are continuously analysed.
+In collaboration with the Vindelälven Fish Council and the Swedish University of Agricultural Sciences, Vattenfall also analyses how the passage of fish past Stornorrfors can be improved.
+Furthermore, the fundamental biological and ecological conditions of the river are continuously analysed.

 More information (links open in new window)